2003scape/rscsundae/doc/features.md

 ### Known engine bugs

 * Chatting between 110 and 204 clients is currently not possible.
-* When using a bar on an anvil that's some distance away, the script can hang for a few seconds
 * Quest list is broken on 204.

 Content